-The current rate of the Investment Manager's periodic charge for investment management services is 0.5% per annum, calculated on the basis of the value of the Scheme's property.
-The amount of such investment management fee is paid on to the Investment Manager under the agreement between the ACD and the Investment Manager.
+The current rate of the Investment Adviser's periodic charge for investment management services is 0.5% per annum, calculated on the basis of the value of the Scheme's property provided that the ACD's combined periodic charge for administration and registration services and investment management services shall not exceed 0.83% per annum, calculated on the basis of the value of the Scheme's property.
+The amount of such investment management fee is paid on to the Investment Adviser under the agreement between the ACD and the Investment Adviser.

-The Investment Manager's fee accrues daily and is calculated by reference to the value of the Company managed by the Investment Manager on the last Business Day of the preceding month.
-The fee is payable monthly in arrears on receipt of the invoice from the Investment Manager.
+The Investment Adviser's fee accrues daily and is calculated by reference to the value of the Company managed by the Investment Adviser on the last Business Day of the preceding month.
+The fee is payable monthly in arrears on receipt of the invoice from the Investment Adviser.